 Schools model: The schools model is a way to organize full-credit academic programs.
 Learn more about the Saskatchewan Polytechnic schools model.

-Statement of Achievement: A statement of achievement may be issued upon completion of credit or non-credit courses typically delivered through continuing education for which there is a formal assessment of learning.
+Statement of Achievement: This document may be issued upon completion of credit or non-credit courses typically delivered through continuing education, for which there is a formal assessment of learning.

-Statement of Attendance: A statement of attendance may be issued upon completion of non-credit courses typically delivered through continuing education for which there is no formal assessment of learning.
+Statement of Attendance: This document may be issued upon completion of non-credit courses typically delivered through continuing education, for which there is no formal assessment of learning.

 Suspension: A disciplinary action issued against a student for unacceptable behavior.
 This action excludes the student from services, activities, courses, programs or Saskatchewan Polytechnic locations for a specified period of time.
 For more information, see Student Conduct policy.